 Scott Morrison today announced more measures aimed at curtailing the spread of the coronavirus, including new aged care guidelines and lifting work restrictions on student nurses.

-In a wide-ranging press conference, the Prime Minister laid out restrictions on non-essential gatherings of people, banning the congregation of up to 100 people indoors and 500 people maximum outdoors.
+In a wide-ranging press conference, the Prime minister laid out restrictions on non-essential gatherings of people, banning the congregation of up to 100 people indoors and 500 people maximum outdoors.

 Morrison said that it is “in the national public interest” to keep schools open as any measure they take today would have to be adhered to for at least six months.
-In that scenario jobs would be lost and up to 30 per cent of public health workers would be impacted due to their kids staying home, placing a further strain on hospitals.
+In that scenario jobs would be lost and up to 30 per cent of public health workers would be impacted due to their kids staying home, placing a further strain on our hospitals.

 As for the health workforce, Morrison announced that 20,000 student nurses have had their work restrictions lifted and will be engaged to help respond to the pandemic.